Shaanworkspace/Banking_System/README.md

 ## getAccountNumber(String email)

-1. return type is long to get account number focus on
+1. The return type is long to get the account number focus on

     if(resultSet.next()){
                 return resultSet.getLong("account_number");
             }
-2. if no return statement we can throw exception
+2. if there is no return statement we can throw an exception

         throw new RuntimeException("Account not found");
 ## Account Class

 -GenerateAccountnumber()
-AGenda : to fetch the last account number(by query) and increment by one
+Agenda: to fetch the last account number(by query) and increment by one

-To gemerate we have query that -> inside accounts table the field account_number we create a decending order format
+To generate we have a query that -> inside accounts table the field account_number we create a descending order format

-To specify descending order in an SQL query, use the keyword "DESC" after the column name in the "ORDER BY" clause;

-for example: "SELECT * FROM table_name ORDER BY column_name DESC;" will sort the results based on the specified column in descending order
+To specify descending order in an SQL query, use the keyword "DESC" after the column name in the "ORDER BY" clause; For example: "SELECT * FROM table_name ORDER BY column_name DESC;" will sort the results based on the specified column in descending order

     ResultSet resultSet = statement.executeQuery("SELECT account_number FROM accounts ORDER BY account_number DESC LIMIT 1");
         if(resultSet.next()){